llakala/nonprimitive-words/notashelf/README.md

 ## What Else

 I'm pretty happy with the current implementation.
-However, it might be possivle to extend the program in the future by:
+However, it might be possible to extend the program in the future by:

 - Replacing divisions with reciprocal multiplication (strength reduction) for